BlueNightFury46/Fake-Hacker-Console/README.md

 # Fake Hacker Console (Purely Visual)
-`#aabbff`This is a Fake 'Hacker' Console made using C# &amp; .NET, this "Fake Hacker Console" is purely visual and does NOTHING.
+>This is a Fake 'Hacker' Console made using C# &amp; .NET, this "Fake Hacker Console" is purely visual and does
+>NOTHING.

 ***Look, I got bored one day, okay?**